-- Status in State Courts as of 12/31/16: Pending in the 12th District Court of Appeals on the denial of Ketterer's postconviction petition and various motions. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the trial court on remand from the 12th District Court of Appeals to determine if Ketterer should be afforded discovery in his postconviction proceedings. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 10/25/06, the Ohio Supreme Court affirmed Ketterer's conviction and death sentence on direct appeal.
 (Note: After reopening the direct appeal, the Ohio Supreme Court remanded the case to the trial court for resentencing on the non-capital offenses.
 On 09/18/14, the Ohio Supreme Court affirmed Ketterer's sentence on the non-capital offenses.)
 Meanwhile, on 12/28/04, Ketterer filed a first postconviction petition in the trial court.
-On 05/21/07, Ketterer filed a motion to withdraw his guilty plea, which the trial court denied on 06/21/07, and which was upheld by the Ohio Supreme Court on 08/25/10.
 On 05/27/08, Ketterer filed a postconviction petition as to the non-capital offenses of the indictment.
-On 07/22/16, the trial court denied Ketterer's postconviction petitions and pending motions which had been filed but not yet ruled upon, including several pertaining to capital matters.
-Ketterer appealed to the 12th District Court of Appeals on 08/19/16 and filed his brief on 11/15/16, to which the State responded on 02/08/17.
+On 07/22/16, the trial court denied Ketterer's postconviction petitions and pending motions, including several pertaining to capital matters.
+On 06/05/17, the 12th District Court of Appeals denied, in part, Ketterer's appeal and remanded the case back to the trial court to determine if Ketterer was entitled to conduct discovery.
+On 12/06/17, the Ohio Supreme Court denied Ketterer's appeal.
 (Note: Ketterer's state court litigation is extremely complex because multiple remands have been ordered on his non-capital convictions.)